emilianavt/OpenSeeFace/README.md

 This way the tracking script will output its own tracking visualization while also demonstrating the transmission of tracking data to Unity.

 The included `OpenSeeLauncher` component allows starting the face tracker program from Unity.
 It is designed to work with the pyinstaller created executable distributed in the binary release bundles.
+It provides three public API functions:

+* `public string[] ListCameras()` returns the names of available cameras.
+The index of the camera in the array corresponds to its ID for the `cameraIndex` field.
+Setting the `cameraIndex` to `-1` will disable webcam capturing.
+* `public bool StartTracker()` will start the tracker.
+If it is already running, it will shut down the running instance and start a new one with the current settings.
+* `public void StopTracker()` will stop the tracker.
+The tracker is stopped automatically when the application is terminated or the `OpenSeeLauncher` object is destroyed.

+The `OpenSeeLauncher` component uses WinAPI job objects to ensure that the tracker child process is terminated if the application crashes.

+Additional custom commandline arguments should be added one by one into elements of `commandlineArguments` array.
+For example `-v 1` should be added as two elements, one element containing `-v` and one containing `1`, not a single one containing both parts.

 # General notes